Česká Kamenice: Demographics

+Transport

+The I/13 road (the section from Liberec to Děčín, part of the European route E442) passes through the town.

+Česká Kamenice is located on the railway line Děčín–Rumburk. Česká Kamenice is also connected with Kamenický Šenov by a short railway line.
+Historic trains run on it.
+It is only in operation during the summer tourist season and on weekends in some months out of season.

 Sights

 Míru Square and its surroundings form the historic town centre.
 The stone renaissance fountain on the square is from 1574.
 The main landmarks of the centre are Church of Saint James the Great, Evangelical church, Pilgrimage Chapel of the Nativity of the Virgin Mary, Kamenice Chateau and Salhausen Chateau.
 There are many preserved houses in Neoclassical and Art Nouveau styles.

 Due to the natural conditions, there are several rocky lookouts in the area.
 On Studenec, there is an iron observation tower from 1888, a technical monument.
 A ruin of Česká Kamenice Castle is preserved on the Zámecký hill, in its premises there is a wooden observation tower.

 The remains of the concentration camp and the underground aircraft factory contains an exposition and under certain conditions are open to the public.